ckinateder/flower-dp/README.md

 ![Python](https://img.shields.io/badge/python-3670A0?style=for-the-badge&logo=python&logoColor=ffdd54) ![PyTorch](https://img.shields.io/badge/PyTorch-%23EE4C2C.svg?style=for-the-badge&logo=PyTorch&logoColor=white) ![NumPy](https://img.shields.io/badge/numpy-%23013243.svg?style=for-the-badge&logo=numpy&logoColor=white) ![Docker](https://img.shields.io/badge/docker-%230db7ed.svg?style=for-the-badge&logo=docker&logoColor=white) ![GitHub](https://img.shields.io/badge/github-%23121011.svg?style=for-the-badge&logo=github&logoColor=white) ![nVIDIA](https://img.shields.io/badge/nVIDIA-%2376B900.svg?style=for-the-badge&logo=nVIDIA&logoColor=white)

 A custom *(ε, δ)*-DP implementation into the [flower.dev](https://flower.dev/) federated learning framework. `flower-dp` utilizes both the noising before model aggregation FL (NbAFL) method, as well as noising during model aggregation.[^dpfl] All the noising is implemented and shown within the code, rather than relying on an outside source.
-This decision was made around the values of transparency, practical functionality, and abilty to adapt to other machine learning frameworks.
-One of the features that I wanted to ensure was the ability to pass *ε* (privacy budget) as a parameter, rather than an arbitrary "noise multiplier" and calculate *ε* from that.
-From a practical standpoint, it makes much more sense to be able to pre-emptively ensure a metric of privacy with real meaning.
+This decision was made considering the values of transparency, practical functionality, and abilty to adapt to other machine learning frameworks.
+While researching other frameworks, I found that most all of them were based around passing a "noise multipler" as a parameter and calculating *ε* (the privacy budget) using that multiplier and other parameters.
+One of the features that I wanted to center for this custom implementation was the ability to pass *ε* as a parameter.
+I think that being able to ensure *ε* up front rather than an arbitrary "noise multiplier" is very important.
+From a practical standpoint, it makes much more sense to be able to **pre-emptively ensure a metric of privacy with real meaning.**

 `flower-dp` is currently just designed for pytorch, but will be expanded to include tensorflow as well.
 Project based on the paper [Federated Learning with Differential Privacy: Algorithms and Performance Analysis](https://doi.org/10.48550/arXiv.1911.00222).